-A procurement strategy details the selected packaging, contracting, pricing and targeting options for all the required goods and services or a combination thereof as well as the procurement procedure to ensure alignment to Constitutional requirements and other legislative requirements.
+A procurement strategy details the procurement needs and requirements of the project/programme; explored and selected delivery, packaging, contracting, pricing and targeting options; and procurement procedure(s) to be followed for all the required goods and services to ensure alignment to constitutional requirements and other legislative prescripts.
 The rationale for adopting a particular option(s) compared to alternatives must be clearly demonstrated.

-The goal is to take appropriate decisions in relation to available procurement options and prevailing circumstances in order to achieve optimal outcomes.
-A Procurement Strategy must include the following:
+2024 SPECIAL BFI CALL FOR PROPOSALS

+A procurement strategy must include the following:
-- The procurement needs of the project or programme: The professional services, implementing agent, contractors, operations and maintenance, etc. must be explained.
-The organisation of work packages into contracts must be included here. - Delivery method: The choice of whether the traditional procurement or non-traditional procurement (e.g., Public-Private Partnerships, turnkey and lease-to-own agreements) will be used to procure the project/programme must be indicated. - Contracting strategy: The strategy indicates the optimal contracting method to deliver the infrastructure, and includes options such as design by employer, develop and design, design and construct, construction management, or management contractor, etc. - Pricing strategy: Provides an indication of how the financial offers will be secured and how the contracts will be remunerated.
-The general options here are price-based, costbased, and performance-based.

-- Procurement targeting: Entails how the delivery of the project or programme will target developmental or secondary objectives as well as procedures that may be used to promote social and economic objectives. - Procurement procedure: Involves the alignment to requirements for a fair, equitable, transparent, competitive and cost-effective process.
-Options may include a negotiated procedure, competitive selection, or a combination of the two. - Procurement plan: A detailed plan with estimated milestones, timelines and roles and responsibilities of the stakeholder(s) involved must be provided.
+- a) The organisation that will deliver the project.
+Description of the organisational set up, its key positions, its governance, and its experience and its ability to carry out the delivery program of the project. - b) The procurement needs of the project/programme.
+State the goods and services needed to support the implementation of the proposed intervention.
+This could include professional services provider(s), implementing agent(s), contractor(s), etc. The role(s) and scope of each service provider, and the grouping of work packages into contracts must be specified. - c) Delivery method.
+The submission must indicate whether traditional or non-traditional procurement (e.g., Public-Private Partnerships, turnkey and lease-to-own agreements) will be used to deliver the project/programme. - d) Contracting strategy.
+The sponsor must consider the various contracting strategies and determine the most suitable for the project/programme (i.e., design by employer, develop and design, design and construct, construction management, or management contractor). - e) Pricing strategy.
+The submission must detail the pricing strategies (e.g., price-based, cost-based and performance-based) that have been explored and selected to secure financial offers and remunerate service provider(s). - f) Targeting strategy.
+The sponsor should specify the targeting strategies (e.g., local content, youth employment creation, Broad-Based Black Economic Empowerment and gender equity) that are to be employed to achieve the secondary or developmental objectives of the project/programme. - g) Procurement procedure.
+The procurement strategy must demonstrate alignment with the requirements for a fair, equitable, transparent, competitive, and cost-effective process.
+Options may include a negotiated procedure, competitive selection, or a combination of the two. - h) Procurement plan.
+A detailed plan with estimated milestones, timelines and roles and responsibilities of the stakeholder(s) involved must be provided.

-In deciding on an appropriate set of options to deliver a project or programme, a procurement strategy must consider various options available in respect of each of the above listed aspects, detail the advantages and disadvantages of each option, risks and trade-offs, and the rationale for the chosen option(s).
+In deciding on an appropriate set of options with respect to the above-listed aspects, supporting documentation should detail the advantages and disadvantages of each option, risks and trade-offs, and the rationale for the chosen option(s).

-The above aspects should already be selected at the time of submission for a proposal to be deemed shovel ready.
-In addition, the procurement timeframes must demonstrate that the sponsor is able to immediately procure, contract and/or construct, should funding or fiscal support requested be approved.
+The above aspects should already be selected at the time of submission for a proposal to demonstrate shovel-readiness.
+In addition, the procurement timeframes must demonstrate that the sponsor would be able to procure, contract and/or start construction within twelve months, should fiscal support be granted.
+The timelines would be different for projects/programmes that are yet to reach bankability.

-9. INSTITUTIONAL AND OPERATIONAL READINESS
+9) INSTITUTIONAL AND OPERATIONAL READINESS